SoftUni-Internal/interactive-content/EN/02-Methods/08-Program-Execution-Flow.md

 The program flow in Java is controlled by a part of the memory called **the call stack**.

-The stack is used for keeping track of what methods were called and the points of the program at which they were called.
+The stack is used to keep track of what methods were called and the points of the program at which they were called.

-As soon as a method finishes its execution, the program flow resumes from the place in the code from, which it was invoked.
+As soon as a method finishes its execution, the program flow resumes from executing the code that follows it.

-Let us see this in action.
+Let us see this in an example.

 ```java
 public class Main {